Command Handlers

 last, or after any other modules which do not return

-for all their PRE_CMD
+DECLINED for all their PRE_CMD-type command

 handlers.
-In practice, you should always return DECLINED
+In practice, you should always return DECLINED unless

 you plan on having your module actually handle the command, or deny it.